Aissasa/Physia2D/README.md

 # Physia2D
-Physia2D is a 2D physics engine that I'm building for academic purposes.
+Physia2D is a rigid body based 2D physics engine that I'm building.

 I documented my work on this project by writing blog posts, here's a link if you wanna read more about it: